bamarosternewsjdq-web/bamarosternewsjdq.github.io/_posts/2025-09-17-Week3-Recap-Wisconsin.md

 Alabama improved to 2-1 after winning 38-14 against Wisconsinon Saturday morning.
 Alabama did not disappoint.
 They were locked-in againstWisconsin, not missing a beat since the week 2 domination of ULM.
 Ty Simpsonwas simply brilliant throwing the football as the offense had a great day.
 Thedefense was solid leaving only improvement for the special teams.
 Kalen DeBoerseems to have this team poised and confident as they enter the first Bye weekof the season.
 Below is an injury update, depth notes, Wisconsin Recap, andWeek 3 storylines revisited.
 Let’s go!

 ### Injury Notes:
-    ·Jam Miller, Jah-Marien Latham, Tim Keenan, andDanny Lewis did not play Saturday and are considered day-to-day ·LT Overton exited Saturday’s game with aninjury, but is expected to be available in week 5 against Georgia
+    -Jam Miller, Jah-Marien Latham, Tim Keenan, andDanny Lewis did not play Saturday and are considered day-to-day -LT Overton exited Saturday’s game with aninjury, but is expected to be available in week 5 against Georgia

 ### Depth Notes:
-    ·Geno VanDeMark started at Right Guard
+    -Geno VanDeMark started at Right Guard
-    ·London Simmons started at Defensive Tackle
+    -London Simmons started at Defensive Tackle
-    ·Yhonzae Pierre was the first WOLF off the bench ·Kaleb Edwards was the first Tight End on thefield ·Cole Adams remains the sole punt returner
+    -Yhonzae Pierre was the first WOLF off the bench -Kaleb Edwards was the first Tight End on thefield -Cole Adams remains the sole punt returner